QR code payments: How is it included in a business?

 What is a QR code?

-A QR code, which stands for “quick response code“, is a type of two-dimensional barcode, in 2D, that can store up to 7,089 characters, including letters, numbers, and other symbols.
+A QR code (quick response code) is a two-dimensional (2D) barcode that can store up to 7,089 characters, including letters, numbers and other symbols.

 And how does it work?

-A QR code stores data in a two-dimensional matrix of white and black modules.
-These data are encoded in the form of zeros and ones.
-When a mobile device or a QR reader scans the code, the device’s camera captures the image, and specific software interprets it, meaning it decodes the information quickly, allowing the user to access the content or perform an action associated with the code.
+A QR code stores data in a two-dimensional matrix of black and white modules.
+This data is encoded in the form of 0s and 1s.
+When a mobile device or QR reader scans the code, the device’s camera captures the image and a specific software interprets it, i.e. it decodes the information quickly, allowing the user to access the content or perform an action associated with the code.

 These codes are used in a variety of applications, from advertising and marketing to payments and product identification.
-To learn more about how financial technologies integrate into businesses, you can read this article on open banking.
+To learn more about how financial technologies are integrated into business, you can read this article on open banking.

 Types of QR codes

-QR codes can store all kinds of text.
-They can also be used to enter an email, contact information in .VCARD format, postal addresses, or WiFi network passwords.
-It is even possible to store an entire chess game.
-Sometimes they have also been used to generate ‘functional art.’
-The more data they contain, the denser they are.
+A QR code can store all kinds of text.
+It can also be used to enter an email, contact details in .VCARD format, postal addresses or passwords for WIFI networks.
+It is even possible to store an entire game of chess.
+It has also sometimes been used to generate ‘functional art’.
+The more data it contains, the denser it is.

-Although there are many types of QR codes being an open standard, the most widespread format is the one observed in this article: a square frame with three squares in the corners that help the scanner know the code’s direction.
-Generally, QR content is classified into two types: static and dynamic.
+Although there are many types of QR code, it being an open standard, the most widespread format is the one seen in this article: A square frame with three squares in the corners that help the scanner orient the code.
+Generally, the content of QR codes is classified into two types: static and dynamic.

 Static QR Codes

-Static QR codes are those whose content is fixed, meaning the text or URL is fixed and does not change, nor can it be modified once generated.
-These codes store information directly in the data matrix, which means that when the code is scanned, the same content is always displayed.
+Static QR codes have fixed content, that is, the text or URL is fixed, does not change and cannot be modified once generated.
+These codes store the information directly in the data matrix, which means that when the code is scanned, the same content is always displayed.

-A developer generates a static QR code that leads to a PDF file with an installation guide for one of their applications.
+A developer generates a static QR code that leads to a PDF file with an installation guide for one of their apps.
 Once the QR is printed in a physical manual, it will always lead to the same PDF file.
-If the developer updates the installation guide and needs to distribute the new version, they will have to create and distribute a new QR code.
+If the developer updates the installation guide and needs to distribute the new version, they will need to create and distribute a new QR code.

 The advantages of static QR codes include:

-A developer generates a static QR code that leads to a PDF file with an installation guide for one of their applications.
+A developer generates a static QR code that leads to a PDF file with an installation guide for one of their apps.
 Once the QR is printed in a physical manual, it will always lead to the same PDF file.
-If the developer updates the installation guide and needs to distribute the new version, they will have to create and distribute a new QR code.
+If the developer updates the installation guide and needs to distribute the new version, they will need to create and distribute a new QR code.

 Dynamic QR Codes

 Dynamic QR codes offer greater flexibility and functionality.
-Unlike static ones, dynamic codes do not store information directly in the data matrix and instead contain a URL that redirects to a server where the information can be updated without changing the original code.
+Unlike static QRs, dynamic QRs do not store the information directly in the data matrix.
+Instead, they contain a URL that redirects to a server where the information can be updated without changing the original code.

-This allows companies to modify the content without having to reprint or redistribute the codes.
+This allows businesses to modify content without having to reprint or redistribute codes.

 The advantages of dynamic QR codes include: